Significant Casino sites

 The former Portuguese colony of Macau, a special administrative region of China since 1999, is a popular destination for visitors who wish to gamble.
 This started in Portuguese times, when Macau was popular with visitors from nearby British Hong Kong where gambling was more closely regulated.

-Casinos in the United States
+Significant Casino sites in the United States

 The Casino Royale Hotel & Casino in Las Vegas